-Sustainable service development sits at the heart of the CYP-IAPT programme and, as the name would suggest, is a collaborative process drawing from the broad and exciting range of organisations that, together, form the South West CYP-IAPT collaborative.
+Sustainable service development sits at the heart of the CYP-IAPT programme and, as the name would suggest, is a collaborative process drawing from the broad and exciting range of organisations that, together, form the South West CYP-IAPT Community of Practice.

 The University of Exeter operates a wide-ranging support structure to assist with the promotion and facilitation of sustainable service development:

-- Workshops: If you are having specific difficulties in embedding any of the CYP IAPT principles and practices, our Clinical Leads can set a date with you to come and work with your staff team to help move things forward
+- Workshops: If you would like help to embed any of the CYP IAPT principles and practices, we can arrange a date to come and work with you to help move things forward

-- Outreach training: If you are new to our service, or you’ve never received our outreach training, we provide 4 days of training for your staff team to support you to embed all of the CYP IAPT principles and practices, as well as day for managers to support workforce development. subscribe to the calendar to find more information and detailed flyers on the forthcoming outreach training.
+- Outreach training: If you are a new service in the Community of Practise we provide 4 days of training for your team to support you to embed all of the CYP IAPT principles and practices, as well as day for managers to support workforce development.

-- Outreach supervision training: As a new service provider, even before your staff come on our rigorous supervision training, we will support your staff who are in supervisory roles, to embed the CYP IAPT principles in their day to day supervisory practice – helping with development across all levels of your workforce.
+- Outreach supervision training: As a new service provider, even before your team come on our rigorous supervision training, we will support your team who are in supervisory roles, to embed the CYP IAPT principles in their day to day supervisory practice – helping with development across all levels of your workforce.

-If you are interested in joining the collaborative, either contact Corinne and Jonathan (clinical leads contacts above) or fill out our expression of interest form and we will get in touch to talk thought the process further.
+If you are interested in joining the Community, please contact us and we will get in touch to talk thought the process further.